sagemath/trac_to_gh/Issue 4801.md

 # Issue 4801: [with patch, positive review] Add a flag when starting MuPAD so that it can tell when it's being run from Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4801

 Original creator: mhansen